Māori people: Performing arts

 Traditional Māori instruments are taonga pūoro.
 They fulfilled various roles including storytelling, religious traditions and also daily functions such as the beginning of a new day.
 Taonga pūoro fall into two areas, melodic instruments such as the flute and rhythmic instruments such as poi "balls of dried flax on string that are swung and tapped".

+Prominent Māori music artists and groups include Stan Walker, Maisey Rika, Young Sid, William Singe, Teeks, Ria Hall, Rob Ruha, Pieter T, Alien Weaponry, Sons of Zion, 1814 and Maimoa.

 Literature and media

-Like other cultures, oral folklore was used by Māori to preserve their stories and beliefs across many centuries.
+Like other cultures, oral folklore was used by Māori to preserve their stories and beliefs through many centuries.
 In the 19th century, European-style literacy was brought to the Māori, which led to Māori history documentation in books, novels and later television.
 Māori language use began to decline in the 20th century with English as the language through which Māori literature became widespread.

 Notable Māori novelists include Patricia Grace, Witi Ihimaera and Alan Duff.
 Once Were Warriors, a 1994 film adapted from a 1990 novel of the same name by Alan Duff, brought the plight of some urban Māori to a wide audience.
 It was the highest-grossing film in New Zealand until 2006, and received international acclaim, winning several international film prizes.
 While some Māori feared that viewers would consider the violent male characters an accurate portrayal of Māori men, most critics praised it as exposing the raw side of domestic violence.

+Other major films with Māori themes or subjects include Utu (1983), The Piano (1993), Whale Rider (2002), River Queen (2005), Boy (2010), Hunt for the Wilderpeople (2016) and Muru (2022).
+The Maori Merchant of Venice (2002) was notable as a complete Māori language translation and performance of Shakespeare's The Merchant of Venice.

-Prominent Māori film actors include Jemaine Clement, Temuera Morrison, Cliff Curtis, Lawrence Makoare, Manu Bennett, Keisha Castle-Hughes, James Rollenston, Rena Owen and Julian Dennison.
-They appear in films such as Whale Rider, Star Wars: Episode III – Revenge of the Sith, The Matrix, River Queen, The Lord of The Rings, Rapa Nui, Godzilla vs. Kong, Deadpool 2, The Dead Lands and others, and television series like Xena: Warrior Princess, Hercules: The Legendary Journeys, The Lost World and Spartacus: Blood and Sand.
+Prominent Māori actors include Temuera Morrison, Cliff Curtis, Jemaine Clement, Lawrence Makoare, Miriama Smith, Manu Bennett, Keisha Castle-Hughes, James Rolleston, Rena Owen, Shavaughn Ruakere and Julian Dennison.
 In most cases their roles in Hollywood productions have them portraying ethnic groups other than Māori.

-In the 2010s Māori actor-director Taika Waititi rose to global fame with the Marvel Cinematic Universe film Thor: Ragnarok, in which he played an alien named Korg, and the Academy Award-winning Jojo Rabbit, in which he played Adolf Hitler as imagined by a ten-year-old Hitler Youth member.
-Waititi's previous films include Boy and Hunt for the Wilderpeople, both of which feature young Māori protagonists.
+In the 2010s Māori actor-director Taika Waititi rose to global fame directing the Marvel Cinematic Universe film Thor: Ragnarok (2017), and the Academy Award-winning Jojo Rabbit (2019), in which he played Adolf Hitler in a supporting role.
+Waititi's previous films Boy and Hunt for the Wilderpeople, both feature young Māori protagonists.